Ana06/C-like-compiler/README.md

 # C-like compiler

 A C-like language compiler written in Java that generates assembly code for the p-machine.
-This project was done during a university course (Language processorsS) and finished in July 2015.
+This project was done during a university course (Language processors) and finished in July 2015.
 Most comments are in Spanish.

 ## Lexical Analysis